QuickBooks Blog

 Using poor recruiting practices

 Recruiting the right candidates is no small feat; however, it’s one of the biggest HR challenges small businesses face.
 From placing job ads that lack key details to failing to screen prospective hires, there are a lot of little mistakes to be made.
-These small missteps can add up to hiring people who are a poor fit or, worse, are a threat to your company.
+These small missteps can result in hiring people who are a poor fit or, worse, are a threat to your company.

 Conclusion